- Backseat Freestyle

 Years after the fact, he’s still independent.
 Signed to his manager’s label, Rimas Entertainment, which is distributed by The Orchard.
 So he’s Puerto Rican Chance The Rapper in the way he’s keeping a large part of his bank by being able to leverage all these moves with his own power rather than the might of a major label.
 And of course, you know about the headlines for the way he plays with the idea of sexuality and gender representation, making him a bit like Kid Cudi.

 Take all that and combine it with his love for Puerto Rico and his willingness to speak out and up against the governments of the island and the United States.
+And he’s like Bob Marley.
 Perhaps the best representation of this was his most recent video, for “El Apagon” (The Blackout), one of his top-tier bangers and the visual included a mini documentary about the raggedy power grid in Puerto Rico that’s a muck of private interests and greed gone wrong.
-That the video dropped the day before Hurricane Irma, which caused even more blackouts, and maybe the powers that be didn’t believe in the people but God Did.
-Benito did.
-And we do of him.
+That the video dropped the day before Hurricane Irma, which caused even more blackouts, and proved that maybe the powers that be didn’t believe in the people.
+But God Did.
+Benito certainly did.
+And the people continue to believe in the one of a kind El Conejo Malo.

 The Backseat Freestyle Bad Bunny playlist on YouTube, is here.